December 11, 2012

 Cold weather, off-season, on-board storage of your batteries is considerably less damaging than is often purported to be.
 Even the ABYC, in its courses, is now advising proper on-board storage of batteries in colder climates.
 Done correctly you’ll actually minimize risk not enhance it.

 I placed the battery in the shed on Tuesday the 11th of December and on Friday the 14th of December I remembered to take a voltage reading.
 As can be seen here the temp was 19F and the open circuit voltage (OCV), after 4 days, was still reading well above the 100% SOC point.
 After three days the battery still had a full surface charge.

-This battery, when at full, and the surface charge dissipated, charge, measures approx 12.72V .
-The cold Maine winter temps have not even allowed the battery to drop to a “resting voltage” over a period of four days…
+This battery, when at full charge, with the surface charge dissipated, measures approx 12.72V .
+The cold Maine winter temps have not even allowed the battery to drop to a “resting voltage” over a period of four days.

 February 26, 2013 – Resting Voltage: